mohamadiarch/lvim/doc/install.md

 Have git, make, pip, python, npm, node and cargo and PowerShell 7+  installed on your system.
 1. install neovim
 2. install git, python and nodejs: npm install -g yarn
-3. install rust and cargo
+3. install rust and cargo : wsl: curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 4. install Chocolatey
 5. choco install make : you should open it as admin
 6. install lunarvim from your fork: see below